POUNDIAN/.github/profile/README.md

 __Modjourn__

-[Modernist Journal's Project](https://modjourn.org/) hosts digitised versions of a number of modernist journals that might be of interest to us, including Blast, Poetry (till 1922), Des Imagistes (+ Some Imagist Poets, Catholic Anthology and Pathology des Dommagistes), The Egoist, The English Review, The Little Review, The New Age, Others, and more.
+[Modernist Journals Project](https://modjourn.org/) hosts digitised versions of a number of modernist journals that might be of interest to us, including Blast, Poetry (till 1922), Des Imagistes (+ Some Imagist Poets, Catholic Anthology and Pathology des Dommagistes), The Egoist, The English Review, The Little Review, The New Age, Others, and more.
 The most obvious omission is The Dial.